 The American military's willingness to attack civilians was no bluff.
 In its war against North Korea, the United States dropped more bombs-667,577 tons-on North Korea than it had on all of the Pacific Theater during WWII.
 These raids killed 10-20 percent of the population (i.e., more than one million North Koreans).
-Nor was this targeting accidental: General Curtis LeMay, SAC commander, made no apologies for killing North Korean civilians.
-For him there were "no innocent civilians."
-34
+Nor was this targeting accidental: General Curtis LeMay, Strategic Air Command (SAC) commander, made no apologies for killing North Korean civilians.
+For him there were "no innocent civilians."34

-This hardened view carried over to

-U.S. nuclear policies more generally.
-Eisenhower for example, threatened to use "tactical" nuclear weapons, which he believed should be used "exactly as you would a bullet or anything else."
-As for striking innocents, in the early 1960s, McNamara, Secretary of Defense for President Kennedy justified the size of America's nuclear force in terms of being able to deter the Soviets by having an assured capability to destroy 25 percent or 55 million of Russia's population.
-Believed the size of America's percent or 55 million of Russia's population.
+This hardened view carried over to U.S. nuclear policies more generally.
+Eisenhower for example, threatened to use "tactical" nuclear weapons, which he believed should be used "exactly as you would a bullet or anything else."35 As for striking innocents, in the early 1960s, McNamara, Secretary of Defense for President Kennedy justified the size of America's nuclear force in terms of being able to deter the Soviets by having an assured capability to destroy 25 percent of Russia's' population, 55 million.36